-The Federal Pell Grant Program is a federal student aid program designed to provide needy students access to a college education.
+The Federal Pell Grant Program is a federal student-aid program designed to provide needy students access to a college education.
 The Federal Pell Grant is intended to be the starting point for putting together the necessary resources to meet college expenses.
-An undergraduate student enrolled for at least 3 credits per semester may be eligible for a Federal Pell Grant.
+An undergraduate student enrolled for at least three credits per semester may be eligible for a Federal Pell Grant.

-- To apply for a Federal Pell Grant, a student must complete the Free Application for Federal Student Aid (FAFSA) and forward it to the processor in the self-addressed envelope provided with the application; it should be dated and mailed no earlier than January 1.
+- 1. To apply for a Federal Pell Grant, a student must complete the Free Application for Federal Student Aid (FAFSA) and forward it to the processor in the self-addressed envelope provided with the application; it should be dated and mailed no earlier than January 1.
 Usually within four weeks, the processor will return to the applicant a Student Aid Report (SAR).
 Provided the student listed Marist as one of the colleges to receive information, the College will return an award letter indicating the amount of Pell Grant to be received. - 2.
 There is no charge for applying for a Federal Pell Grant. - 3.
 Currently, the amount of the award ranges from \$400 to \$4,050; this range may change as a result of Federal legislation.
-The amount that a student will receive is based on the following factors: (a) the student's financial need as computed from the information provided on the student's application; (b) the College costs; (c) the student's part-time or full-time enrollment status; (d) the payment schedule as issued by the U.S. Department of Education. - 4.
+The amount that a student will receive is based on the following factors: (a) the student's financial need as computed from the information provided on the student's

+- application; (b) the college costs; (c) the student's part-time or full-time enrollment status; (d) the payment schedule as issued by the U.S. Department of Education. - 4.
 Ordinarily the financial need of the student is computed from the previous year's income information.
 However, if some extraordinary circumstance occurs, a student may file a supplemental form wherein current-year estimated income would be reported and the eligibility of the student would be computed on the basis of that year's income. - 5.
-The grant is awarded annually until completion of the first undergraduate degree. - 6.
-The student must maintain satisfactory academic performance in regards to both cumulative grade-point average and credit accumulation standards established by Marist College.
-(See Satisfactory Academic Progress Requirements.) - 7.
+An award letter will be mailed to new students by May 1, and email notification will be sent to returning students by July 15. - 6.
 Payment of the award will be made directly on the student's account.
 It will be made in two equal payments for Fall and Spring, unless otherwise noted.
-If a recipient is attending Summer school, taking at least six credit hours, he or she may receive a prorated portion of the award applied to the Summer term, providing the student has not received his or her full academic year grant allowance during the previous Fall and/or Spring.

-- 8. If the Federal Pell Grant results in a credit balance for the student, the College will refund the credit balance to the student within 30 days unless the student requests the College to leave the balance in the account as a credit toward a future term's charges. - A student who is in default on a Federal Perkins Loan or Stafford Student Loan or owes a refund on a Federal Pell Grant cannot receive a Federal SEOG award.
+If a recipient is attending Summer school, taking at least six credit hours, he or she may receive a prorated portion of the award applied to the Summer term, providing the student has not received his or her full academic year grant allowance during the previous Fall and/or Spring. - 7.
+If the Federal Pell Grant results in a credit balance for the student, the College will refund the credit balance to the student within 30 days unless the student requests the College to leave the balance in the account as a credit toward a future term's charges. - 8.
+A student who is in default on a Federal Perkins Loan or Stafford Student Loan or owes a refund on a Federal Pell Grant cannot receive a Federal SEOG award.